 Months earlier, I had contacted a friend who was starting a nonprofit.
 I asked whether she would have work for me.
 She said she’d be delighted to have my help.
 I kept this in my back pocket.

-I had honestly thought that those that needed their job to make a difference in the world were naive or rich.
+I had honestly thought that those that needed to work a job that make a positive difference in the world were naive or rich.
 But when you’re working 70 hours a week, you start to think about what you’re giving up.
 You start to think of your legacy and the endpoint of all your struggles.
 Are you trading your life for something meaningful?

 A Good Decision

 It was a random Monday in February when I knew in my gut that I couldn’t do this anymore.
-I couldn’t imagine myself working here any longer.
-Then I walked into my managing partner’s office, closed the door, and gave my two weeks’ notice.
-Then when I told my supervising partner, she asked that I delay my last day by one week to help with the transition.
+I walked into my managing partner’s office, closed the door, and gave my two weeks’ notice.
+Then when I told my supervising partner, she asked that I stay an extra week to help with the transition.
 I agreed.

 That’s when I knew I had made the right decision.
 My life finally had something to look forward to.

 In general, I don’t care about 95% of people’s opinions of me.
-But there were two groups whose opinion on my quitting gave me pause – my coworkers and parents.
+But there were two groups whose opinion on my quitting gave me pause – my parents and coworkers.

 A month before I quit, my mother called to tell me my brother was “in trouble.”
 I expected her to tell me that my brother had ended up on the wrong side of the mob.
 Instead, the “terrible” news was just that my brother might need to find a new job.
 My brother is a defense contractor so job hunting is typical.
 I told her that quitting his job was fine, and that I had been thinking about quitting.
 I also told her I had lost my appetite.